AEFeinstein/Super-2024-Swadge-FW/main/modes/games/cGrove/Docs/Chawo.md

 - Chowa eating
 - Water splashes
 - Footsteps
+- Buying things (Cha-ching)

+### Font
+- Menu font (Use Sonic font?
+Ask gpLord)
+- Compact font for in Grove

 ## Notes
 - Maybe no palette swapping.
 If not, use abstract shapes and position them?
 - LEDs will change colors based on competition
 - Need to add CHowa compatability based on Charisma or other matching stats
+- Swadge 2023 has text_entry.h/.c which is probably easier to use than making it from scratch